-The "actual" EOFs are computed directly from Z{850} , and thus do not assume that the 420 statistics of the flow are zonally uniform.
-Red dots indicate when the EOF is dominated 421 by wavenumber 0 variability, orange dots by wave 1 variability, and so forth for higher 422 wavenumbers.
-(Note that for the predicted EOFs, all wavenumbers other than 0 include two 423 modes in quadrature that account for equal variance, whereas for the actual EOFs, the two 424 modes associated with each wavenumber are not constrained to explain the same fraction of 425 the variance.)
-Comparing the top and bottom panels, it is clear that the EOFs predicted 426 from the average correlation structure, assuming zonally-uniform statistics, provide useful 427 insight into the true EOFs of the flow.
-The meridional structures of the variance explained 428 by the leading predicted and actual EOFs are very similar: in the high latitudes and tropics.
-429 the first mode is dominated by wavenumber 0 variability and explains a much larger fraction 430 of the flow than EOF2; in the midlatitudes, the EOFs cluster together and are largely 431 degenerate.
-432
+The actual EOFs are computed directly from $Z{850}$ and, thus, do not assume that the statistics of the flow are zonally uniform.
+Red dots indicate when the EOF is dominated by wavenumber-0 variability, orange dots by wave-1 variability, and so forth for higher wavenumbers.
+(Note that for the predicted EOFs, all wavenumbers other than 0 include two modes in quadrature that account for equal variance, whereas for the actual EOFs, the two modes associated with each wavenumber are not constrained to explain the same fraction of the variance.)
+Comparing the top and bottom panels, it is clear that the EOFs predicted from the average correlation structure, assuming zonally uniform statistics, provide useful insight into the true EOFs of the flow.
+The meridional structures of the variance explained by the leading predicted and actual EOFs are very similar: in the high latitudes and tropics, the first mode is dominated by wavenumber-0 variability and explains a much larger fraction of the flow than EOF 2; in the midlatitudes, the EOFs cluster together and are largely degenerate.

-The key point derived from Figs. 7 and 8 is that the "average correlation function" pro-433 vides a clear sense of where the EOFs of the flow derive from robust dynamical annularity.
-434 The circulation exhibits globally coherent motions in the tropics and high latitudes, partic-435 ularly in the SH high latitudes (Fig. 7), and it is over these regions that the leading EOFs 436 predicted from the average correlation function (Fig. 8a) and from actual variations in the 437 flow (Fig. 8b) exhibit robust wavenumber 0 variability.
-In contrast, the circulation does 438 not exhibit globally coherent variations at middle latitudes (Fig. 7b), and thus both the 439 predicted and actual EOFs of the flow are degenerate there (Fig. 8).
-Annular variations in 440 lower tropospheric geopotential height are consistent with dynamical annularity of the flow 441 in the polar and tropical regions, but statistical annularity at middle latitudes.
-442 results based on the zonal wind at 850 hPa (U{850}) , which samples the barotropic component of the circulation, and thus emphasizes the eddy-driven jet in middle latitudes.
-Fig. 9c,d are based on the zonal wind at 50 hPa and (U{50}) , which samples both the QBO and variations in the stratospheric polar vortices, and Fig. 9e,f, the eddy kinetic energy at 300 hPa (EKE{300}) , which samples the baroclinic annular mode (Thompson and Barnes 2014).
+The key point derived from Figs. 7 and 8 is that the "average correlation function" provides a clear sense of where the EOFs of the flow derive from robust dynamical annularity.
+The circulation exhibits globally coherent motions in the tropics and high latitudes, particularly in the SH high latitudes (Fig. 7), and it is over these regions that the leading EOFs predicted from the average correlation function (Fig. 8a) and from actual variations in the flow (Fig. 8b) exhibit robust wavenumber-0 variability.
+In contrast, the circulation does not exhibit globally coherent variations at middle latitudes (Fig. 7b), and thus both the predicted and actual EOFs of the flow are degenerate there (Fig. 8).
+Annular variations in lower-tropospheric geopotential height are consistent with dynamical annularity of the flow in the polar and tropical regions but statistical annularity at middle latitudes.

+Figure 9 explores the average correlation structure in three additional fields.
+Figures 9a,b show results based on the zonal wind at 850 hPa ( $U{850}$ ), which samples the barotropic component of the circulation and, thus, emphasizes the eddy-driven jet in middle latitudes.
+Figures 9c,d are based on the zonal wind at 50 hPa and ( $U{50}$ ), which samples both the QBO and variations in the stratospheric polar vortices, and Figs. 9e,f, the eddy kinetic energy at 300 hPa (EKE300), which samples the baroclinic annular mode (Thompson and Barnes 2014).